msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 }
 ```

-Even though we can move on the $xz$-plane, we are currently stuck with the same camera orientation — basis vectors do not change.
+Even though we can move on the _xz_-plane, we are currently stuck with the same camera orientation — basis vectors do not change.
 To turn around, we would need to update the forward vector, and the others accordingly.
 Since we are talking about rotations, we could use Euler angles to represent them.
 We can use the avionics terms to describe the rotations: pitch, yaw, and roll.
 We will bind these to mouse movements.
 However, a mouse moves on a plane, so a roll movement is not possible.
 Front-back movement can represent pitch, and left-right movement can be interpreted as yaw.
 We can achieve $360^\circ$ coverage with combinations of pitch and yaw values.

 Counter-clockwise rotations are considered positive in OpenGL.
 We usually represent rotations in radians, which is the format expected by GLM.
-A rotation that makes an angle $\beta$ (`yaw`) around the $y$-axis has a projection along the $x$-axis with length $\cos{\beta}$, and along the $z$-axis with length $\sin{\beta}$.
-Similarly, a rotation by an angle $\alpha$ (`pitch`) around the $x$-axis has a projection on the $xz$-plane with length $\cos{\alpha}$, and along the $y$-axis with length $\sin{\alpha}$.
+A rotation that makes an angle $\beta$ (`yaw`) around the _y_-axis has a projection along the _x_-axis with length $\cos{\beta}$, and along the _z_-axis with length $\sin{\beta}$.
+Similarly, a rotation by an angle $\alpha$ (`pitch`) around the _x_-axis has a projection on the _xz_-plane with length $\cos{\alpha}$, and along the _y_-axis with length $\sin{\alpha}$.
 If we combine these, we obtain the following equations for the components of the `forward` vector.

 ```cpp
 forward.x = cos(yaw) * cos(pitch);